Shalmipatel/PocketSaver/README.md

-# Project Name
+# PocketSaver

 Team Name: ?

-Team Members: ?, ?, ?
+Team Members: Shalmi Patel, Mevin Mathew, Diya Mathews

-This project is a reimplementation of ...
+This project is a reimplementation of the CoCoin OpenSource project on GitHub.

 The folders and files for this project are as follows: